Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Proposed Algorithm to Solve the Physical Layer Subproblem

-We keep iterating, finding both $u^\prime$, and $u^{\prime\prime}$, and pass one time slot from user $u^{\prime\prime}$ to user $u^{\prime}$ until we reach the point where there is no such user $u^{\prime\prime}$.
+If $u^{\prime\prime}$ exists, we remove a time slot from that user and assign it to user $u^\prime$.
+Therefore, and We keep iterating, finding both $u^\prime$, and $u^{\prime\prime}$, and pass one time slot from user $u^{\prime\prime}$ to user $u^{\prime}$ until we reach the point where there is no such user $u^{\prime\prime}$.
 This would be the convergence point and the corresponding time allocation is the final solution to the proposed optimization problem.
 We clearly see that the algorithm's complexity is $O(U)$.
 Intuitively, the algorithm tries to push the user with the minimum rate to achieve a higher rate but not at the cost of pushing the rate of another user below the current minimum.
 Therefore, at each iteration, the minimum rate is improved.